 Tip: Increase the minimum support if you want to decrease the build time for the model and generate fewer rules.

-11 Decision Tree
+Decision Tree

 This chapter describes Decision Tree, one of the classification algorithms supported by Oracle Data Mining.
+See Chapter 5 for information about classification.